tidev/node-ios-device/README.md

 ## Prerequisites

-node-ios-device requires [Node.js](http://nodejs.org/dist/) v0.8 or newer including v0.11 (unstable).
+node-ios-device is compatible with [Node.js](http://nodejs.org/dist/) 0.8.x,
+0.10.x, and 0.11.x (unstable).

 Currently, only Mac OS X is supported.
+Someday we may support Windows.
+You can still include this module as an npm dependency regardless of the operating system you are installing your module.

 ## Installation